Volunteer with GovHack

 - Read through the roles listed below and click to view the full PD of the role you are interested in- make sure you fit the criteria and are happy with the time commitment involved

 - Complete our application form by hitting the ‘apply now’ button at the bottom of this page OR at the bottom of any of the position descriptions linked on this page.

 International Operations Team (AUSNZ)

 The GovHack International Operations Team is the backbone of our hackathon, spanning across Australia and New Zealand.
-They support both state and local teams, and coordinate differing aspects of the competition, including but not limited to the marketing, media, volunteer management and technology.
+They support both state and local teams, and coordinate differing aspects of the competition, including but not limited to the marketing, media, digital events and technology.
 Alongside this, they run the International Red Carpet Awards and provide additional support to regional leads, their teams and other GovHack events.
 You can view the range of teams available to join below:

 At its roots, GovHack is a hackathon designed for the betterment of the local community.
 As part of the community partnership team, it is your job to form strategic partnerships and value-adding relationships with external organisations.
 These relationships will in turn help GovHack expand it’s reach and create meaningful change for local groups and communities.

 At the centre of GovHack is competition weekend.
 The big weekend, the one we’re all waiting for!
 And like every good competition, it needs to encompass relevant themes as well as be fair and equitable.
 As the competition team, you will work closely with the tech team to develop the framework of processes and plans behind ensuring an innovative and progressive competition along with fair judging.